GoogleCloudPlatform/java-docs-samples/pubsub/streaming-analytics/README.md

     --runner=DataflowRunner"
 ```

+> NOTE: You can also run locally with the DirectRunner if you don't specify the `--runner` option.

 After the job has been submitted, you can check its status in the [GCP Console Dataflow page].

 You can also check the windowed files that are written to your GCS bucket using the command line below or in the [GCP Cloud Storage page].
 Note that you may need to wait a few minutes for the files to appear.